Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/3. Graph Exploration and Vertex Ordering/Depth First Search (DFS).md

 **Example:**
 Consider a graph where a DFS starting at node A, assuming left edges are chosen before right edges and previously visited nodes are remembered, will visit nodes in the order: A, B, D, F, E, C, G. The edges traversed form a Trémaux tree, a structure with important applications in graph theory.

+**Applications:**
+- Finding connected components in a graph.
+- Topological sorting.
+- Detecting cycles in a graph.
+- Solving puzzles with only one solution, such as mazes.
+- Generating mazes using a randomized DFS approach